ALCTS 2014 preservation awards nominations sought

 Jan Merrill-Oldham Professional Development Grant

-The recipient will attend meetings and programs and be required to submit a short essay.
+The recipient will attend meetings, programs, and be required to submit a short essay on their conference experience to the ALCTS News.
 The grant consists of a $1,250 cash grant donated by the Library Binding Institute and a citation to be presented at the ALCTS Awards ceremony.
 The grant is applicable toward airfare, lodging and registration fees related to ALA Annual Conference attendance.

-Send nominations or applications, including the following name, address, phone number and email address of the nominee and nominating party or applicant; letter of application or nomination; two letters of recommendation from professional colleagues who know the candidate and his/her work; resume or curriculum vitae; short essay (up to 500 words) on the following theme: How would receiving the Jan Merrill-Oldham Professional Development Grant further your professional development goals?, to Hilary Seo, chair, grant jury, email@example.com
+Send nominations or applications, including the following name, address, phone number and email address of the nominee and nominating party or applicant; letter of application or nomination; two letters of recommendation from professional colleagues who know the candidate and his/her work; resume or curriculum vitae; short essay (up to 500 words) on the following theme: How would receiving the Jan Merrill-Oldham Professional Development Grant further your professional development goals? to Liz Dube, chair, grant jury, email@example.com.

 ALCTS is a division of the American Library Association.